 The impression that ‘our problems are different’ is a common disease that afflicts management the world over.
 They are different, to be sure, but the principles that will help to improve the quality of product and service are universal in nature.

 —W. Edwards Deming

 SAFe is based on nine immutable, underlying Lean and Agile Principles.
-These are the fundamental tenets, basic truths, and economic premises that inspire and inform the roles and practices that make SAFe effective:
+These tenets and economic concepts inspire and inform the roles and practices of SAFe.

 Why the Focus on Principles?